What we are doing

 This audit aims to collect information on all people admitted to hospital with COPD exacerbations.
 Admission data, obtained from patient case notes, are being collected by participating hospitals, and the data entered into a secure and bespoke audit web tool.
 A partially revised dataset launched on 1 October 2018.
 The updated dataset has been published on both the web tool and the workstream resources page along with updated guidance documents.
 Please note these changes do not impact upon the best practice tariff (BPT).

 A new organisational audit report was published in March 2020.
 The snapshot organisational audit collected data on the resourcing and organisation of services.
 It launched on 1 April 2019 and ran until 1 July 2019.
 In an effort to reduce clinical burden and duplication of effort this ran as a combined COPD and adult asthma organisational audit with data collection via the bespoke audit web tool.
-Data on the resourcing and organisation of services was collected; the dataset for this audit is still available on the COPD resources page for information purposes.
-A national organisational audit report, based on an analysis of the data collected, is due to be launched in Spring 2020.

 Best practice tariff (BPT)

-Two audit indicators within the clinical dataset form the basis of a COPD best practice tariff (within the national tariff for 2017–18 and 2018–19).
+Two audit indicators within the clinical dataset form the basis of a COPD best practice tariff (included within the national tariff for 2019–20).
 This was introduced in April 2017:

 - specialist review within 24 hours